nshores/openCuts/readme.md

 ## Features

 - Retrieve salon services.
-- Get therapists working at a specified salon on a given date.
+- Get stylists working at a specified salon on a given date.
 - List people scheduled at the salon.
 - Check available time slots for a combination of stylist and service.
 - Schedule appointments.